Promoting Respect Workshops

 -

-Volunteers who are passionate about promoting diversity, inclusion, and respect in schools are welcome to apply.
+Volunteers who are passionate fostering respect and creating positive learning environments in our schools are welcome to apply.
 Prior experience in education or working with students is beneficial, but not required.
 Training and support will be provided to all volunteers.

 -